p0nce/console-colors/README.md

 - Color information can be given in two ways:
-   - Within text with easy-to-remember tags, such as `"my <blue> text is <red>coloured</red></blue>"` Syntax errors within these tags throw, for the moment.
+   - Within text with easy-to-remember tags, such as `"my <blue> text is <red>coloured</red></blue>"` Syntax errors within this DSL called CCL throw, with error messages that are themselves coloured.
    - with string helper UFCS functions, such as `"my" ~ ("text is " ~ "coloured".red).blue`

 - Portable with a special `cwrite[f][ln]` call, like the `colorize` package.